JoeHenthorn/Nupack-Analysis/README.md

 Once the container starts, you should see the terminal prompt change to `(base) root@xxxxxxxxxxxx:/home/nupack_user/app#` where the `x`'s are replaced with letters and numerals.

-* note: If you have previously created and started the container, you can reopen it with:
+### * Note: If you have previously created and started the container, you can reopen it with:

 ```bash
 docker start -ai nptb